ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_ios.md

 ![Image 7: Opening Client Desktop Demo](files/Openingios.png "Image 7: Opening Client Desktop Demo")

 Once selected, it should begin to launch your desktop.
-Once this has booted, your FASTdesk is ready for you as shown in **_image 8 below_**.
+Once this has booted, your FastDesk is ready for you as shown in **_image 8 below_**.

 ![Image 8: Client Desktop Demo Fully Loaded](files/loadedios.png "Image 8: Client Desktop Demo Fully Loaded")